WILLE-DAC/documentation/WILLE by-laws.md

 <p align="center">
 <b>( article 12 )</b><br>
-Headquarter
+Head office
 </p>

-HQ is the space for meetups and where KREDIT operates.
+Is the space for meetups and where KREDIT operates.

 I. The choice for the location of these spaces must be made through democratic consensus on the on-line platform.